Redhill Grange: History

 Subsequently the Developers lodged an appeal and in June 2009 a Public Inquiry was held.
 Following this Inquiry the then Secretary of State for Communities and Local Government granted the Developers outline planning permission in February 2010.

 Amenities

-A small shopping unit exists in the adjacent Redhill Farm estate with a Co-operative Group supermarket, several takeaway shops, a beauty salon, an automotive parts store, bicycle repair store and a children's nursery.
-The 'ock n Dough is the only public house in the community, owned by Greene King Breweries.
+A small shopping unit exists in the adjacent Redhill Farm estate with a Co-operative Group supermarket, several takeaway shops, an automotive parts store, bicycle repair store and a children's nursery.
+The 'ock n Dough was the only public house in the community, owned by Greene King Breweries, until recently when a new ale house opened called Ale Hub opposite.